 Navigate labor law and regulation compliance

 Best practices are essential when it comes to following government labor law and regulation compliance.
 Make sure your labor management solution will help enforce compliance with local, state, federal and company labor laws, including break laws, minor laws, and overtime guidelines.
+Predictive scheduling laws, which have gained traction in San Francisco, New York, and Seattle requires your operators create advance schedules that are more predictable for your workers.
 Going even further, the solution should be configurable to enable the company to enforce best labor practices in every location anywhere in the world – in any language.
 Finally, a secure labor solution will also create audit trails for all critical transactions.